aurimas13/Communication-of-Services/README.md

 - *test_incorrect_response_for_event_payload(client)* tests if the incorrect request output is returned for `event_payload`.
 - *test_incorrect_response_for_event_type(client)* tests if the incorrect request output is returned for `event_type`.

-By first navigating to the program's folder - [Communication-of_services](https://github.com/aurimas13/Communication-of-services) - where it is extracted, one can check source files for errors:
+By first navigating to the program's folder - [Communication-of_services](https://github.com/aurimas13/Communication-of-services) - where it is extracted, one can check the source files for errors:
 ```
 >>> pyflakes .
 ```

 Then by going to [Event Consumer's API](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) folder, one can run these test commands:
-1) To check source files for errors in test file:
+1) To check the source files for errors in test file:
 ```
 >>> pyflakes Tests/tests.py
 ```